andreasnovotny/DNAfoodweb/README.md

 Temperature observations downloaded from <https://sharkweb.smhi.se/hamta-data/>.
 See the database for metadata description.

+### full_model_iteration.rds

+Contains the major model output, and can be recreated in the Vignette.

 ## Dependencies

 The model has been tested with the following dependencies: